-Training is an important management function and is required to develop and ensure high-quality performance.
+Training is an important management function and is required to develop and ensure quality performance.
 In the hospitality industry, some hotel organizations take training seriously; others talk about it extensively but have no real program in place.
 Those that have developed, instituted, and continued to update their training programs consider them great assets in human resources management.
-They allow the management team to develop qualified employees who can perform jobs according to predetermined standards.
-A good training program ensures that errors are reduced because all procedures are explained and demonstrated.
+They give the management team an opportunity to develop qualified employees who can perform jobs according to predeFigure 12-1.
+An orientation checklist is a useful tool that assists in providing a comprehensive orientation.

+termined standards.
+A good training program ensures that errors will be reduced because the procedures have been explained and demonstrated.